 When To Travel To Uzbekistan

 The Best Time To Visit: March-May & September – November

 - Low Season: December – February

-The best time to visit Uzbekistan and most of Central Asia is in the Spring and Fall.
-During this time the weather is ideal for hiking, trekking, exploring cities, sightseeing and being outdoors.
+The best time to visit Uzbekistan and most of Central Asia is during the Spring and Fall.
+At these points in the year, the weather is ideal for hiking, trekking, exploring cities, sightseeing, and being outdoors.

-In the Spring, the winter frost has melted, the sun is shining and the skies are clear.
-In the fall, the intense heat from summer has cooled off and so have the tourist numbers, making major sights in Bukhara, Khiva and Samarkand much less crowded.
+In the Spring, the winter frost has melted, the sun is shining, and the skies are clear.
+In the fall, the intense heat from summer has cooled off and so have the tourist numbers, making major sights in Bukhara, Khiva, and Samarkand far less crowded.

-During the summer months of June – August, the mercury can soar, making it uncomfortably hot to travel around the country.
+During the summer months of June – August, the temperatures can soar, making it uncomfortably hot to travel around the country.

-Very few people visit Uzbekistan in the winter months of December to February and some hotels, restaurants and tourist facilities will be closed down.
+Very few people visit Uzbekistan in the winter months of December to February and some hotels, restaurants, and tourist facilities will be closed.

 Hottest Month: July (26°C / 79°F)

 Coldest Month: January (-2°C / 28°F)